iter8-tools/iter8/doc_files/metrics.md

 In the declaration above, here is how to interpret the metric attributes:

   - _name_: Name of the new metric being defined.
 This value should be same as the associated Prometheus query template.

-  - _metric_type_: Currently, iter8 supports two kinds of metrics- _Performance_ and _Correctness_. _error_count_400s_ is a Correctness metric, since it is a measure of how many errors are produced by the code.
+  - _metric_type_: Currently, iter8 supports two kinds of metrics- _Performance_ and _Correctness_. _error_count_400s_ is a _Correctness_ metric, since it is a measure of how many errors are produced by the code.

-  - _sample_size_query_template_: This is the query template to be used by iter8 to measure the total number of requests received by the service versions involved in an experiment.
-Like the three available iter8 metrics, _error_count_400s_ also refers back to the default _iter8_sample_size_ query template defined in the _query_templates_ section of the `ConfigMap`.
-If needed, a new sample size query template can be defined (with a different name) in the _query_templates_ section and can be referred to in the metric declaration.
+  - _sample_size_query_template_: As explained earlier, this is the query template iter8 uses to compute the total number of data points used in the computation of the metric value.
+Since the metric we are defining here is supposed to measure the total number of requests that resulted in a 400 HTTP code, the sample size from which that value is computed is represented by the total number of HTTP requests received.
+Hence, we are relying on the pre-defined sample size query template `iter8_sample_size`, which computes the total umber of HTTP requests.
+If you are defining a metric that requires the sample size to be computed differently, you can define a new sample-size query template (with a different name) in the _query_templates_ section and reference it in the metric declaration.